module-federation/aegis-host/README.md

 ## Purpose

-Get rid of the bad, keep the good.
+Enjoy the main benifits of microservces with none of the typical drawbacks.
 Like any architecture, microservice-style architectures impose a number of trade-offs.
 Chief among them is deployment independence versus operational complexity.
-Building an application as a set of distributed, independently deployable components might afford you the freedom to deploy at your own pace, but it comes at a significant cost and risk to the business, compared with the alternative approach of using a monolith-based solution.
+Building an application as a set of distributed, independently deployable components might afford dev teams the freedom to deploy at their own pace, but it comes at a significant cost and risk to the business, compared with the traditional, monolith-based solution.
 The fact is, distributed systems are simply harder to develop and maintain.
 This barrier to entry is known as the "microservices premium."

 The implicit premise behind this trade-off is expressed by [Fowler](https://martinfowler.com/articles/microservices.html):